malmstein/github-asana-action/README.md

 **Required** The Asana project ID where the new task will be added i.e ASANA PROJECT: https://app.asana.com/0/1174433894299346

-### `asana-custom-field`

-**Required** The Asana Custom Field ID that will be used to link the Issue URL.
-This is needed for the two-way communication between Asana and Github.

 #### Example Usage

 ```yaml